 Liz also serves on the Advisory Board for AVDA, which promotes violence-free relationships and social change by offering alternative choices to end violence and domestic abuse.
 She previously served on the board of directors.

 Her awards have been many.
-Most recently, Liz received a Suncoast Regional Emmy Award for her reporting during the Parkland School Shooting.
+Most recently, Liz received two Suncoast Regional Emmy Awards; one for her reporting in the Bahamas in the devastating aftermath of Hurricane Dorian and another for her reporting during the Parkland school shooting.
 She was also honored as a “Palm Beach Achiever” and graced the debut cover of Palm Beach Woman Magazine.
 She was named a Hispanic Woman of Distinction for South Florida, given the “Women in Power” award from the National Council of Jewish Women and the “Community Leadership” award from Delta Kappa Gamma.

 A graduate of the University of Miami, she holds a Bachelor’s Degree in Broadcast Journalism and a Master’s Degree in Telecommunication.
 Liz and her husband Craig are the proud parents of son Casey and daughter Emma.
 Liz joined CBS12 News in 1991.